Jacobs bogie

-Jacobs bogies (named after Wilhelm Jakobs, 1858–1942, a German mechanical railway engineer) are a type of rail vehicle bogie commonly found on articulated railcars and tramway vehicles.
+Jacobs bogies (named after Wilhelm Jakobs, 1858–1942, a German railway-engineer) are a type of rail-vehicle bogie commonly found on articulated railcars and tramway vehicles.

-Instead of being underneath a piece of rolling stock, Jacobs bogies are placed between two carriages.
+Instead of supporting an individual piece of rolling stock, Jacobs bogies are placed between two carriages.
 The weight of each carriage is spread across the Jacobs bogie.
-This arrangement provides the smooth ride of bogie carriages without the additional weight and drag.
+This arrangement provides the smooth ride of bogie carriages without additional weight and drag.

-Talgo trains use modified Jacobs bogies, that only use two wheels, and the wheels are allowed to spin independently of each other, eliminating hunting oscillation.
+Talgo trains use modified Jacobs bogies that only use two wheels; the wheels are allowed to spin independently of each other, eliminating hunting oscillation.